greg-raven/Uncommon-Sense/_posts/2012-10-05-integrity-is-not-extremism.md

 ---
-title: 'Integrity is not extremism'
+title: "Integrity is not extremism"
 layout: post
 categories:
 - virtue